CoderDojoTC/plotly/docs/lessons/02-getting-started.md

 # Getting Started with Plotly

 This lesson will show you how to install the Plotly Python libraries.
 This lesson assumes you have Python 3 already running on your computer.
+This is probably the lest fun and must frustrating part of this class.
+But, once you have it working you can begin the real fun!

 ## Installing Plotly Libraries